+A graduation check is recommended at minimum the semester preceding graduation in order to assure that all degree requirements are met.
+All candidates for degrees are requested to attend the appropriate commencement exercise.

-A \$60 graduation fee shall be assessed of all persons who anticipate award of the graduate degree at the next succeeding College commencement.
-The fee will be assessed during the semester in which graduation is anticipated.
-Students are responsible for applying for graduation and obtaining degree clearance through a degree audit by the Registrar's Office.
-Commencement ceremonies are held annually in December and April or May, and degrees are officially conferred at those times.
+Commencement ceremonies are held annually in December and April/May, and degrees are officially conferred at those times.
 Degrees are also conferred in August, although no formal commencement ceremony is held.